tzieba1/octo/README.md

 ### Dependency Resolution

-The orchestrator uses a directed graph to track dependencies:
+The octo uses a directed graph to track dependencies:

 ```mermaid
 graph TD